 College of Arts and Sciences

 Each student must complete the degree requirements listed below, as well as those for a major and minor area of specialization.
-We recommend that every student focus on BG Perspective courses in the first year, beginning with General Studies Writing and Quantitative Literacy in the first semester, along with the Arts & Sciences Foreign Language requirement.
-The Arts & Sciences Multidisciplinary Component should be started no later than the beginning of the second year.
+We recommend that every student focus on BG Perspective courses in the first year, beginning with University Writing Program and Quantitative Literacy in the first semester, along with the Arts and Sciences Foreign Language requirement.
+The Arts and Sciences Multidisciplinary Component should be started no later than the beginning of the second year.
 If known, the major should be started in the first year, but selecting a major may be deferred until the middle of the second year.
 Some majors and programs have require sequences of courses.
 These sequences should be started in the first year, if possible.

 (University degree requirements and the BG Perspective curriculum are explained elsewhere in the catalog.)

 Foreign language.
 Each student is required to demonstrate proficiency in a language area by one of the options listed below:

 - Graduating from a high school where all instruction was conducted in a language other than English;

 - Demonstrating proficiency in the language on the 2020 course level;